yikun-li/yikun-li.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Researcher at the Faculty of Electrical Engineering, Mathematics, and Computer Science at the [University of Twente](https://en.wikipedia.org/wiki/University_of_Twente).
-My academic journey began with a Master’s Degree in Artificial Intelligence, under the esteemed guidance of Prof. [Lambert Schomaker](https://www.ai.rug.nl/~lambert/) and Prof. [Hamidreza Kasaei](https://hkasaei.github.io).
-I further honed my skills during my Ph.D. in Computer Science at the University of Groningen, mentored by Prof. [Paris Avgeriou](http://www.cs.rug.nl/~paris/) and Dr. Mohamed Soliman.
-Prior to this, I earned my Bachelor’s Degree in Software Engineering from Southeast University (东南大学).
+My academic journey began with a Master’s Degree in Artificial Intelligence, under the esteemed guidance of Prof. [Hamidreza Kasaei](https://hkasaei.github.io) and Prof. [Lambert Schomaker](https://www.ai.rug.nl/~lambert/).
+I further honed my skills during my Ph.D. in Computer Science at the [University of Groningen](https://en.wikipedia.org/wiki/University_of_Groningen), mentored by Prof. [Paris Avgeriou](http://www.cs.rug.nl/~paris/) and Dr. Mohamed Soliman.
+Prior to this, I earned my Bachelor’s Degree in Software Engineering from [Southeast University](https://en.wikipedia.org/wiki/Southeast_University) (东南大学).

 My research interests are centered around the intersection of Artificial Intelligence, Software Engineering, and Cybersecurity.
 Over the years, I have built a robust foundation in AI and computer science, which has equipped me to tackle complex challenges with innovative solutions.
 I am driven by my passion to push the boundaries of software engineering and cybersecurity through the application of advanced AI techniques.
 Here are some of my ongoing and completed projects:

 - **Large Language Model for Cybersecurity**
   - Status: In Progress